logicsys/nagios-api/README.md

 -b, --bind=ADDR
 ```

-Bind to ADDR for HTTP requests (defaults to all interfaces).
+Bind to ADDR for HTTP requests (defaults to `127.0.0.1`, localhost only).
+Use `-b 0.0.0.0` to listen on all interfaces.

 ```
 -c, --command-file=FILE